About us

 These buildings, all over the UK, and globally, are untapped economic and social assets, not structures to be casually discarded.
 They could be utilised to deliver much-needed housing and development at greater speed, lower cost and with less of an impact on our environment.

-Our group is non-party political and is run by a collection of individuals made up of leading property developers, financiers, architects, engineers, heritage experts, and others.
+Our group was founded in December 2022 and is non-party political, run by a collection of individuals made up of leading property developers, financiers, architects, engineers, heritage experts, and others.

-We are a voluntary group, with no membership fees, sponsorship or commercial interests of any kind.
+We are a voluntary group, with no funding, membership fees or commercial interests of any kind.
 This allows us to maintain independence and to focus on achieving our key objectives:

-Policy clarity, sensible regulation, and financial incentives to make the reuse of existing buildings simpler and more profitable in order to stimulate growth in the housing and development sector.
+Policy clarity and financial incentives to make the reuse of existing buildings simpler and more profitable in order to stimulate growth in the housing and development sector.

 Co-Founders